 If any of the following side effects occur while taking estramustine, check with your doctor or nurse as soon as possible:More common

 - unusual tiredness or weakness

-Some side effects of estramustine may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with estramustine may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Breast tenderness or enlargement

 Gynecomastia and impotence have been reported as estrogenic effects.

 Genitourinary side effects including breast tenderness (71%), mild breast enlargement (65%), and moderate breast enlargement (11%) have been reported.
 One case of hemolytic-uremic syndrome has also been reported.

 Hepatic side effects including LDH and/or SGOT abnormalities (33%), bilirubin and SGOT abnormalities (2%), and bilirubin, LDH, and SGOT abnormalities (2%) have been reported.